dreamcatcher-tech/network/Inbox/2024-03-26 1627 isolates running until terminate.md

 Head should always store the commit object, since costs the same to read it in.

 Basically, we should use git properties as the queue management, locking, and recovery mechanisms.

+We can consider the updating of the head as the atomic op that we always check for.
+We can know what the head was when the action was requested, so we can also know if we are stale and abandon our activity.

 # Wrapping layer around all operations
 ## Lateness detection
 If the branch is deleted, we are definitely too late, so we would miss the commit completely.